A Guide to Anti-Money Laundering for Crypto Firms

 Fraud and money laundering exist on a continuum of criminal activity.
 Fraud is considered a predicate crime for money laundering since it involves the use of deception or dishonesty to generate illegal proceeds that must then be laundered to conceal their criminal origin and to embed them within the legitimate financial system.
 Indeed, AML and anti-fraud departments tend to utilize the same detection tools and parameters when conducting their respective investigations, including:

-- Transactional data and monitoring software
+- Data and transaction monitoring software

 - Account and customer information